Quick Take

 Where To Find Long-Tailed Tits

-Long-tailed tits primarily live in the United Kingdom, where they live everywhere except the coldest northern parts of Scotland.
-Their range extends across Europe and into Japan and China.
+Long-tailed tits are found across the UK, including throughout most of Scotland, though they are absent from the far north and west of Scotland.
+Their range extends broadly across Europe and into Japan and China.
 They inhabit farmland, heathland, moorland, and wetlands.
 In recent years, their preferred habitat has become towns and cities, where they often visit hedgerows, suburban gardens, and city parks.

 They are not migratory.
 In the winter, they form large flocks that include other tit species.

-In 2020, long-tailed tits were listed among the top 10 most spotted garden birds in the United Kingdom, with a recorded appearance of more than 37% since 2010.
-A mild winter and the widespread use of backyard bird feeders have contributed to this population increase.
+Long-tailed tits have been listed among the top 10 most spotted garden birds in the United Kingdom, reaching 10th place as early as 2009, with garden recording rates remaining steady at around 15% of gardens.
+Mild winters and the widespread use of backyard bird feeders have contributed to their continued presence in garden bird surveys.

 How to see long-tailed tits